erickim713/DesignProject/dp4/README.md

 * Wants the visualization of the exact path
   * Have more frequent GPS readings and then connect-the-dots

+* It would be better to have consistent contents in the path and occasion tabs
+  * They were initially designed to have different contents, because the occasion tab will mostly consist of media recordings while the path tab will mostly consist of GPS recordings.
+Perhaps some kind of relationship could be suggested in our later prototypes.

 * Confusion about how the photos will be taken and gets added to the photo section
   * Photo syncing with album?
   * Alarm the user to take photos (every 1 hour?
 2 hours? depending on user settings)